Diversity Collection

 Query

-To search for data in the database, use the query area in the left panel (see the image below).
+To search for data in the database, use the query area in the left-hand panel (see the image below).
 You can query almost any field in the database.
-You can also customize the view and specify the query options you want.
+Additionally, you can customise the view and specify the query options according to your needs.

 Structure of the query panel

-All fields belonging to the query are displayed in the query area in the left panel (see figure above).
+All fields relevant to the query are displayed in the query area on the left-hand panel (see image above).

-1. In the lower area (see point 1 in the image above), you can enter your query criteria, such as selecting a project and specifying an accession number.
-You can also specify which query fields are displayed (see section Customize your query conditions).
+1. In the lower section (see point 1 in the image above), you can enter your query criteria.
+For example, by selecting a project and specifying an accession number.
+You can also define which query fields are shown (see the section Customise your query conditions).

-2. In the middle area (see point 2 in the image above) you will find all buttons that trigger a search etc.
+2. In the middle section (see point 2 in the image above), you will find all buttons used to trigger a search and perform related actions.

-3. The results are listed in the upper panel (see point 3 in the image above).
-If you select a result by clicking on it, all details are displayed in the panels to the right of the query.
+3. The results are displayed in the upper section (see point 3 in the image above).
+When you select a result by clicking on it, the details are shown in the panels to the right of the query area.

 For more detailed information, see the chapter Query.

-1. To customize and set your query conditions click on the button in the top panel (see point 4 in the image above).
+1. To customise and define your query conditions, click the button in the top panel (see point 4 in the image above).

-With the Maximum number of results you may limit the package size which should be retrieved from the server.
-For a slow connection to the database server choose a low value (e.g. 100 as set by default).
+The Maximum number of results allows you to limit the size of the data package retrieved from the server.
+For a slow connection to the database server, choose a low value (e.g. 100, as set by default).

-Click on the Check none button to clear the previous selection.
-Then select the entries
+Click the Check none button to clear any previous selections.
+Then select the following entries:

 • Project → Project